Canaccord Genuity (:) Given Consensus Rating of “” by Brokerages

-Canaccord Genuity (:) has received an average recommendation of “N/A” from the zero brokerages that are presently covering the firm, MarketBeat Ratings reports.
+Shares of Canaccord Genuity (:) have earned an average recommendation of “N/A” from the zero research firms that are presently covering the firm, Marketbeat Ratings reports.

 Canaccord Genuity Company Profile